BalajiSivarajRajan/Blockchain-Hyperledger/README.md

   It a set of records that are shared, replicated and synchronized among the participants in a network.
 It records the all the transactions like exchange of data or assets among the participants in the network.

 ## Problem statement:
   There are different participants in a business and every participants keeps their own ledger copy.
-Transactions are bilateral and each participants has to interact with each other and thus my creating a complex network.
+Transactions are bilateral and each participants has to interact with each other and thus by creating a complex network.
 Transaction are governed by a central body and which needs multiple approvals.
 This is a time & money consuming task.

 ### Trust:
   Establishing trust in a network is very difficult and it’s a time consuming with subjective of reputation.
 Reputed and governing body take time to create trust.